 |All-in Sustaining Cost||US$/oz||829|

 Sensitivity Study and Risk Analysis

-Micon's QP tested the sensitivity of the base case after-tax NPV5 to changes in metal price, operating costs and capital investment for a range of 25% above and below base case values.
-The impact on NPV5 to changes in other revenue drivers such as gold grade of material treated and the percentage recovery of gold from processing is equivalent to gold price changes of the same magnitude, so these factors can be considered as equivalent to the price sensitivity.
+Micon tested the sensitivity of the base case after-tax NPV5 to changes in metal price, operating costs and capital investment for a range of 25% above and below base case values.
+Changes in gold grade and recoveries are equivalent to gold price changes of the same magnitude so these factors can be considered as equivalent to the price sensitivity.